matthewcarbone/hack/README.md

 4. Once the merge is accepted, you're done!

-## Suggestions for Prof. M. Carbone
+## Suggestions for future projects

 Possible projects:
-- simulate some gambling games, and show the net effect on the long run on the population, and even on winning individuals.
+- Simulate some gambling games, and show the net effect on the long run on the population, and even on winning individuals.
 Possibly compare with basic results from probability theory.
-- make some simple fun questions from propability theory.
+- Make some simple fun questions from propability theory.
 Give the analytical result.
 Check the result numerically.
-- simulate situations of social privilege
+- Simulate situations of social privilege
-- voting systems.
+- Voting systems.
 Introduce several electoral systems (D'Hondt, Hare-Niemeyer, Sainte-Laguë, or even sorted by country), and show that no matter what you choose there will always be something wrong.